Manoj51573/functionapp-bicep/docs/Integration Catalogue/Bunnings Sales Out Integration.md

 Solution Component | Description | Remarks
 ------ |--------- | ------
 Bunnings SFTP server| Hosting server that contains the sales reports to be fetched by Dulux | This is the **source systems** and enforces 'Dual auth with basic and key exchange'.
-SI file server | This is the Dulux SFTP server that also acts as the file server for Dulux | All incoming files are staged here and copied across to downstream system including Local file archive, SAP Data Services server, SAP BW.
+SAP CI | Hosts Integration process that pulls files from bunnings SFTP server and put those in the SI file server via SFTP SI file server | This is the Dulux SFTP server that also acts as the file server for Dulux | All incoming files are staged here and copied across to downstream system including Local file archive, SAP Data Services server, SAP BW.
 SAP Data Services | This process initialises a list of available files located in directory 'Receive\LatestInventoryFiles\' and loads those into an Azure Data Lake.  | This process exists due to an issue Dulux were facing connecting to the Azure storage account in question, and the Data Services tool was able to overcome that with a native driver included in the software package.
-Data Engineering pipeline | This is a Azure Data Factory(ADF) that picks up the Bunnings file from the drop folder(\Bunnings_SalesOut) into Azure data lake.
-This pipeline orchestrates the Bunnings file, and pushes the data to the Curated layer/in synapse views. |
+Data Engineering pipelines | This is a Azure Data Factory(ADF) that picks up the Bunnings file from the drop folder(\Bunnings_SalesOut) into Azure data lake.
+This pipeline process the raw file, and pushes the data to the Curated layer/in synapse views. |

 <br>

 # Assumptions
 - Data provided as flat files from Bunnings, no filtering or transformations are required on the raw files.
+- Only files that follow the filename pattern 'invrpt*' are fetched from the SFTP location.
 - Files are received from the Bunnings at the same time(7:30pm) every day.
 - The files are received in the same format each run and no extraneous files are received during pickup.
+Files are also received in Zip format.
-- The ADF pipeline runs on a schedule.
+- The ADF pipelines runs on a schedule and interacts with a azure sql database.
 - No file needs to be saved as backup files in the SI file server(Path: 'F:\integrator\EDI\receive\backup\bunnings')
 - The process running in the 'SAP Data Services platform' will be removed since Logic app will copy the required files from the staged location(i.e. azure storage account residing in the Integration Landing Zone) straight to the Azure data lake storage Gen2 storage account.
+- The migration of this integration service to the new platform will be transparent to Bunnings.

 <br>